 Reading Time: 6-8 minutes

-1) Hallway Drum Room Mics - I love this hack.
+I love this hack.
 So let's say you're recording in a small room in your house, but you want to get huge "Bonham" style drums.
 How are you going to do that without a reverb plugin?
 Well, you're going to put the room mic in another room!
 Experiment with this, but generally the further away, the bigger the room sound (as there is a pre-delay).
 Things like stairwells are great, kitchens, hallways, etc. Get creative.
-Just because you're room isn't that big, doesn't mean you can't have a big room sound.
+Just because your room isn't that big, doesn't mean you can't have a big room sound.

-2) Closet Vocals - This one is pretty obvious, but yeah, setup a mic in your dark and dingy closet, and get tracking!
+This one is pretty obvious, but yeah, set up a mic in your dark and dingy closet, and get tracking!
 These work great as there is very little reflection (assuming you have clothes hung up in there) and it's a tight, controlled sound.
 Now you may say, "well what if I want to have a roomy vocal sound?"
 Hey fair enough, there are plenty of times where I do too!
 But I think in this instance, it's probably best to use a plugin.
 You could try the drum room technique above, but use your own judgement.

 Hope that helps!
 For more tips and updates on the studio, follow us on Instagram, Facebook, and join our mailing list!